AI

 Textbook (required):

 Artificial Intelligence: A Modern Approach (4th Edition) by Pearson.
-You should have automatic access to the book via Canvas’s VS Materials tab.
+Please purchase it from the UMSL Triton Store.

 Learning outcomes